AdobeDocs/audience-manager.en/help/using/integration/integration-aep/aam-aep-audience-sharing.md

 >
 >![Screenshot showing the Select all segments and Select all traits options unchecked in the workflow to connect to the Audience Manager source connector.](/help/using/integration/integration-aep/assets/select-all-segments-traits-unchecked.png)

-### Enable data sharing from Experience Platform to Audience Manager {enable-aep-to-aam-data}
+### Enable data sharing from Experience Platform to Audience Manager {#enable-aep-to-aam-data}

+>[!NOTE]
+>
+> Contact your Adobe Customer Success Manager or Customer Care to unlock access to this functionality.

 To send segments from Experience Platform to Audience Manager, you must contact either Customer Care or your Customer Success Manager.
 Customer Care and Customer Support Management teams must file a ticket to enable the connection between Platform and Audience Manager.